taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Iúna: **"Just doing what we can.
 What's the emergency conference about?"**

+Under this dialogue is a view of Iúna's desk.
+We see sneak peek's of the new splicing and voltage-treatment protocols visualized with light, a floating sphere controlled by a thick piece of eSyrup canvas, stretched on a semi-circular frame that, when Iúna stands inside of it, places the canvas at about hip height, easy to reach while standing.

 ### Page 11

 Dr. Kauffmann: **"They're preparing themselves for a huge wave of refugees."**

 Iúna: **"Really?
 From where?"**

-Under this dialogue is a view of Iúna's desk.
-We see sneak peek's of the new splicing and voltage-treatment protocols visualized with light, a floating sphere controlled by a thick piece of eSyrup canvas, stretched on a semi-circular frame that, when Iúna stands inside of it, places the canvas at about hip height, easy to reach while standing.
-Either one large image or many very close-up views.

 Dr. Kauffmann: **"Didn't you hear?
 A police raid in L.A. this morning started a huge fire that's spread halfway up the coast of California.
-It's so big it's getting blown over the mountains into Arizona by high winds.
-Everything out there is bone dry ever since the Colorado River disappeared."**
+It's so big it's getting blown over the mountains into Arizona..."**

 Iúna: **"What??
 How many dead??"**